rui314/mold/README.md

 - Incremental linking

-  Incremental linking is a technique to patch a previous linker's output file so that only functions or data that are updated from the previous build are written to it.
+  Idea: Incremental linking is a technique to patch a previous linker's output file so that only functions or data that are updated from the previous build are written to it.
 It is expected to significantly reduce the amount of data copied from input files to an output file and thus speed up linking.
 GNU BFD and gold linkers support it.

-  I turned it down because it (1) is complicated, (2) doesn't seem to speed it up that much and (3) has several practical issues.
+  Reason for rejection: I turned it down because it (1) is complicated, (2) doesn't seem to speed it up that much and (3) has several practical issues.
 Let me explain each of them.

   First, incremental linking for real C/C++ programs is not as easy as one might think.
 Let me take malloc as an example. malloc is usually